 - Proof of payment of the $575 fee – either a printed copy of payment confirmation page or a printed copy of your emailed receipt.

-To apply for a transportation foil, you will need to schedule an online appointment.
-Appointments are scheduled on regular business days only; we cannot issue transportation foils outside of normal business hours, even for applicants who have urgent travel plans.
+To apply for a transportation foil, you will need to submit documents Monday-Friday at 2:00 P.M. without an appointment on regular business days only.
+When you show up, please notify the guards that you need to apply for a boarding foil through the Non-Immigrant Visa unit.
+We cannot issue foils outside of normal business hours, even for applicants who have urgent travel plans.

 Giving Up Legal Permanent Resident Status